django-cms/django-cms/docs/tutorials/01-first-page.rst

 it.

 #.
 In the toolbar, on the right side click **Publish**.
 #.
-Open ``http://localhost:8000/about/`` in a private browser window or
+Open ``http://localhost:8000/`` in a private browser window or a
    different browser where you are not logged in.

-You should see your About page.
+You should see your Home page.
 If you see a 404 instead, you forgot the publish step.

 .. note::